ACCESS-NRI/access-hive.org.au/docs/about/contribute/ask_on_forum.md

 <img class="white-background with-border" src="/assets/access-nri-support.png">

-### [Draft Notes]

-- We highly value every idea or contribution from our community, and we kindly ask you to take time to read the following guidelines before submitting a change request.
+We highly appreciate any contributions received from our community and do our best to engage the wider community through shared <a href="https://forum.access-hive.org.au" target="_blank">Hive Forum</a> activities.
+Additionally, if you would like to make contributions on GitHub, please consider following <a href="/about/contribute/contribute_on_github">these</a> guidelines before submitting a new feature request, improvement ideas or bug reports.
+We would love to review your first contribution on the <a href="https://github.com/ACCESS-Hive/access-hive.github.io/">ACCESS-Hive GitHub repo</a>!